MarcDiethelm/such.less/README.md

 Imagine if you could just drop some modular less files into your project and define some variables to set up the typography, create a grid, re-usable responsive layouts, get styles for wireframing and of course many truly useful helpers.

 This project works as a collection of separate bundles.
+It gives you structures and best practices rather than a styled framework.
 You set your configuration centrally in one file using less variables and then call the appropriate bundle mixins ~~all in one place~~ passing your variables into them.
 (After that you can tweak the libraries for your individual needs.)
 And your project's base styles are done!

 Such less. ![Such shibe](https://github.com/MarcDiethelm/such.less/blob/develop/pages/mini-doge.png?raw=true)